PIEKER/Pieker/dsl/README.md

 ```
 There are three ways to define variables among a _test-configuration_.
 First,
 the user can configure global variables.
 Every 'feature' node contains an optional 'background' node.
 This node can be used
-to define data that applies to every _test-run_ in the _test-configuration_.
+to define data that applies to every _test-scenario_ in the _test-configuration_.
 Therefore, every variable defined in this node
 is always accessible.
 Second, the user may define data directly following to the 'scenario' node, making it usable for
 every _test-step_ linked to the 'scenario' node.
 At last, some variables may be declared in a _test-step_ directly.
 Meeting the
 requirements of BDD, they are allowed in a 'when' section only.
 Again, only the nodes linked to the 'step' node can access